tinify/wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

 = Q: How many images can I optimize for free? =
 A: In a default WordPress installation you can optimize around 100 images for free each month.
 WordPress creates different thumbnails of your images which all have to be compressed.
-Some plugins even add more sizes, so take a look at the *Settings > Compress JPEG & PNG images* page before you start optimization.
+Some plugins even add more sizes, so take a look at the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page before you start optimization.

 = Q: How can I remove the 500 limit? =
 A: Just add your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api) to remove the limit.
 For a small fee the additional compressions above 500 will then be charged to your account at the end of each month.